 Peace River was also the site of the 2004 Alberta Winter Games.

 Another French town to visit in Alberta is Legal.
 The town of Legal is known as the French Mural Capital of Canada.

 Population: 1529 (2016)

-A dark-sky preserve is an area which restricts artificial light pollution and is away from metropolis.
+A dark-sky preserve is an area that restricts artificial light pollution and is away from the metropolis.
 There are 5 dark-sky preserves in Alberta, and they are created for astronomy and stargazing.
 Bon Accord is the first community in Canada to be recognized as an International Dark Sky Community.

-This town is named and derived from the ancestral home of a first settler of “Bon Accord”.
+This town is named and derived from the ancestral home of the first settler of “Bon Accord”.